okta/okta-auth-js/README.md

 ## tx.resume()

-Resumes an in-progress transaction.
+Resumes an in-progress **transaction**.
 This is useful if a user navigates away from the login page before authentication is complete.

 ```javascript
 authClient.tx.exists()